My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 How contractors padded invoices.

-How rich buyers pretended not to care about price until the second they thought someone else wanted the house.
+How rich buyers pretended not to care about price until the second they thought someone else wanted the property.

 I learned the language of property, money, risk, and timing.